fossas/spectrometer/docs/userguide.md

   version: 2.1.7
 ```

 The `package` and `type` fields are required and specify the name of the dependency and where to find it.
 The `version` field is optional and specifies the preferred version of dependency.
+Note that many version numbers can look like actual numbers in YAML, but they should always be strings!
+You can quote them to make sure YAML treats them as strings, otherwise you may run into an error.

 Supported dependency types:

-- `cargo` - Rust dependencies that a typically found at [crates.io](https://crates.io/).
+- `cargo` - Rust dependencies that are typically found at [crates.io](https://crates.io/).
 - `carthage` - Dependencies as specified by the [Carthage](https://github.com/Carthage/Carthage) package manager.
 - `composer` - Dependencies specified by the PHP package manager [Composer](https://getcomposer.org/), which are located on [Packagist](https://packagist.org/).
 - `gem` - Dependencies which can be found at [RubyGems.org](https://rubygems.org/).